SciKnowEngine/SciKnowEngine.github.io/_posts/2017-05-19-DontBeATroll.md

 climate change.

 4. **Engaging people in this endeavor requires us to go beyond simple research.** For this work to have an impact, we will require outreach and involvement far beyond the simple development of novel technology.
-With this in mind (and at this early stage), we've bought the domain name `www.beawizard.org` as a possible marketing element going forward.

 This post really has three purposes.
 Firstly, to frame the challenge as a conflict against a well-funded and powerful adversary.
 Secondly, to pitch the idea of developing scientific